cugu/awesome-forensics/README.md

 ### Metadata Forensics

 - [ExifTool](https://exiftool.org/) by Phil Harvey
-- [Exiv2](https://www.exiv2.org) - Exiv2 is a Cross-platform C++ library and a command line utility to manage image metadata
 - [FOCA](https://github.com/ElevenPaths/FOCA) - FOCA is a tool used mainly to find metadata and hidden information in the documents

 ### Steganography